-In southern Australian grassfed beef systems, dark cutting is a major cause of carcase non-compliance (within MSA), caused by low muscle glycogen levels at slaughter.
-These muscle glycogen levels have been shown to be negatively effected by a lack of magnesium absorption, and also by ingestion of mycotoxins produced by endophytes in pastures.
+In southern Australian grassfed beef systems, dark cutting is a major cause of carcase non-compliance with Meat Standards Australia guidelines and is caused by low muscle glycogen levels at slaughter.
+Low muscle glycogen levels are negatively affected by a lack of magnesium absorption or ingestion of mycotoxins in pastures.

-This project studied the impacts of varying potassium (K) and crude protein levels (both of which impact magnesium absorption) on muscle glycogen, as well as the effect of magnesium and mycotoxin binder supplementation (in separate experiments) on the prevalence of dark cutting.
+This project studied the impacts of varying levels of potassium (K) and crude protein on muscle glycogen, as well as the effect of magnesium and mycotoxin binder supplementation on the prevalence of dark cutting.

-While there were no significant impacts of K or crude protein on magnesium absorption observed, magnesium supplementation was recommended in circumstances where pasture magnesium (Mg) levels are low, rumen flow rates are high, or total dry matter intake levels are insufficient.
-Supplementation with a mycotoxin binder did not have a significant effect in this experiment.
+While there were no significant impacts of K or crude protein on magnesium absorption, magnesium supplementation was recommended in circumstances where pasture magnesium levels are low, rumen flow rates are high, or total dry matter intake levels are insufficient.

-The main aims of this project were to determine:
+The main aims of this project were to determine the impact of:

-- impact of mycotoxin binder supplementation on dark cutting incidence
+- mycotoxin binder supplementation on dark cutting incidence.

 - Varying levels of K and crude protein did not appear to impact muscle glycogen stores in the grassfed cattle.

-- Mg supplementation was only effective in increasing muscle glycogen when Mg absorption was limiting.
+- Magnesium supplementation was only effective in increasing muscle glycogen when magnesium absorption was limiting.

 Benefits to industry

-The results of this project highlights the importance of maximising pasture intake (grazed at 3 leaf stage where possible) or replacing pasture with hay to provide the best change of ensuring adequate magnesium intake through the growing season (not just for dark cutting but also for a whole range of other benefits that Mg provides).
+The results of this project highlights the importance of maximising pasture intake or replacing pasture with hay to provide the best chance of ensuring adequate magnesium intake through the growing season, not just to prevent dark cutting, but for a range of other benefits that magnesium provides.